keymon/springerpe.github.io/_posts/2014-09-09-Installing-Cobbler-2.6.5-on-Ubuntu-14.04-LTS.md

 Bare-metal Provisioning
 -----------------------

-Although we have considered multiple tools for our bare-metal provisioning process, we ultimitely decided to use [Cobbler](http://www.cobblerd.org/).
+Although we have considered multiple tools for our bare-metal provisioning process, we ultimately decided to use [Cobbler](http://www.cobblerd.org/).
 Since we ran into several problems during the installation of the latest version on Ubuntu 14.04, I thought it's worth sharing our experiences and used workarounds.

 How to install Cobbler 2.6.5 on Ubuntu 14.04 LTS